Josiahngugi/testOneA/README.md

 # Code Test One A
-link to my live site
-This  is a program that prompt users for intergers and checck if its a prime number or not
+This  is a program that prompt users for interger and then check if its a prime number or not.

 ## Getting Started